 The Toyota and BMW engineers made sure to employ a robust cooling strategy to keep the Supra cool, but does the hardware keep up with the demand from the B58?
 To answer that question, we dissected our Supra for a closer look at the array of rads.

 Once we completed our “radectomy”, we were able to examine the heat exchangers’ construction much closer, starting with the cores for all three.
-Each radiator is equipped with a 42mm thick core, complete with a single row of internal coolant passages and a fairly tight fin pitch.
+The primary radiator is equipped with a 35mm thick core with the auxiliary cores sporting 27mm, each complete with a single row of internal coolant passages and a fairly tight fin pitch.
 Though the primary core may seem as if it’s on the thinner side, this core employs the use of serrated fins.
 This fin style forces the ambient air through the core diagonally, effectively boosting the fin surface area.
 In short, this technique allows thinner radiator cores to have the cooling power of a core with some more meat on its bones.
 Given the primary radiator’s location behind the intercooler’s heat exchanger, we’ll have to employ a similar tactic with our fins to improve the cooling power for the Supra.

 All three of these cores also utilize plastic end tanks that are crimped onto their respective cores.
 When it comes to the mass production of these units, plastic injection molding is the ideal means of churning out thousands of tanks while keeping costs down.
 There’s no doubt that BMW made sure to carefully vet out their plastic compound but, in any case, this material is prone to degradation, especially after repeated heat cycles.